 Homebuyers are looking for homes based on their needs, and sometimes their needs do not match your specialty.
 For example, if you are involved with luxury home sales, you can add several negative keywords like a cheap, bargain, and retired to your negative keyword list to ensure that your ads do not appear when those terms are used in search queries.

 4. Write Hyper-Targeted Ad Copy

-If you want people to engage with your real estate Google AdWords text ad copy, then you need to write amazing Google AdWords ads.
+If you want people to engage with your real estate Google Ads text ad copy, then you need to write amazing Google Ads ads.
 These ads need to stand out in SERPs while also tapping into psychology to get homebuyers to click on the ads.

 Plus, hyper-targeted ad copy can help you craft the rest of your marketing messages to make sure everything is “on brand”, laser-focused, and blends seamlessly into each of your different marketing media.

 Think about what your audience needs and help them make the right choice by including emotional headlines and features/benefits of your homes.
 You should also customize ads based on ad groups and keywords that you are using.

 This tactic will ensure that your Google Ads text copy is relevant and matches the needs of your target audience.

 Along with writing excellent ad copy, you should also use various extensions in your real estate ads.
 Ad extensions offer several benefits, including: